• Menu

 Tjupakai Guide Running Water Explains The Boomerang – Oak Beach, Australia

-A Fish Swimming In The Coral - Oak Beach, Australia
+Riding In The Old Style Rail Cars - Oak Beach, Australia

-A Fish Swimming In The Coral – Oak Beach, Australia
+Riding In The Old Style Rail Cars – Oak Beach, Australia

 Before we knew it, over three hours had elapsed and it was already midday, and it was time to say goodbe to Tjapukai.
 It was a great morning spent here and a wonderful introduction to the Aboriginal people and their culture.